Lenore Shirley Abbey

 First cousins born in 1961; July, 1963, North Dakota.
 From left to right: Lenore (Abbey) Wetzel with Marsha Wetzel; Colleen (Abbey) Flemmer with Marie Flemmer; Marilyn (Abbey) Gustafson with Mark Gustafson; June (Abbey) Dolce with Tammy Dolce; and Donna (Abbey) Stasil with Stephanie Stasil.
 Photo courtesy of Kay Koslan.

 Card playing in 1964 at the Alice Abbey home - a winter sport!
-From left to right: Alice Abbey (behind Don); Don Wetzel (glasses); Marilyn (Abbey) Gustafson; Jim Abbey; Lenore (Abbey) Wetzel; Jan (Welk) Abbey; Alan Abbey.
+From left to right: Alice Abbey (behind Don); Don Wetzel (glasses); Marilyn (Abbey) Gustafson; Jim Abbey; Lenore (Abbey) Wetzel; Jan (Welk) Abbey; and Alan Abbey.
 Photo courtesy of Kay Koslan.

 The Pink Frosting House.
 Alice Abbey in back, 206 East Main Street, Beulah, Mercer Co., ND, Summer, 1966.